Ragnhild Tregagås: Reception of Nordic witchcraft

 Despite magic being viewed as common during most of the Middle Ages in Europe, witchcraft in the 14th century was almost synonymous with heresy and was often legally documented close after sections on bestiality and heathen sacrifice, thereby linking witchcraft with dark, taboo, and sexual topics.
 In the Swedish medieval period, using the term trolle hus' (troll or witch house) was often equivalent to using the term whorehouse.
 Stemming from a 12th-century letter from a Norwegian archbishop by the name of Eirikr, there was a common understanding that the inability to conceive a child could only be linked to either disease or witchcraft.
 The crimes Ragnhild Tregagås was accused of were sexual in nature as she allegedly cursed her former lover into impotence, and were similar to accusations used in Witch Trials in the later centuries.
 The Hauksbók, an Icelandic manuscript, contains sermons warning against witchcraft and women that use sexual magic to get men to love them.

 Bergen, where Ragnhild Tregagås lived, had higher amounts of witchcraft cases than other Norwegian cities, dealing with 16 before the 17th century began.
-Lyderhorn mountain, located in the Laksevåg borough in Bergen, was believed to be somewhere where witches would gather on Christmas Eve.
+Lyderhorn mountain, located in the Laksevåg area, south of the city centre of Bergen, was believed to be somewhere where witches would gather on Christmas Eve.